gchq/sleeper/docs/10-deploy-to-localstack.md

 functionality and will only work with small volumes of data, but will allow you to perform a queue-based standard ingest, and run reports and scripts against the instance.

-These instructions will assume you start in the project root directory and you have the required dependencies (see [the deployment guide](11-dev-guide.md#install-prerequisite-software) for how to set that up).
+These instructions will assume you start in the project root directory and Sleeper has been built (see [the developer guide](11-dev-guide.md) for how to set that up).

 ## Launch LocalStack container